simonajmiller/measuring-bbh-component-spin/README.md

 ```
 for population 1 (and `bilby_population2_mediumSpin.dag` and `bilby_population3_lowSpinAligned.dag` analogously for the others).

-Helpful condor commands to monitor your jobs:
-* `condor_q` to see the overview of how many are running
-* `condor_q -nobatch -dag` for more detailed info about each job
-* `watch condor_q` to wtch the overview of the runs
-* If any jobs are held, use `condor_q -hold` to see the reason they're hold.
-Usually its a memory issue, in which case you can do `condor_qedit JOB# RequestMemory=XXXXXX` and then `condor_release JOB#`.

 Individual event parameter estimation will take days to weeks to run.
 Once jobs have finished, turn the `bilby` outputs into the correct format to be read into to population inference by running
 ```
 $ python make_sampleDicts.py